 2.3.1.1 All Accredited, Active and Associate programs must pay annual membership dues upon receipt of invoice.
 Dues may be changed by the Board of Directors at the Annual Business Meeting, but shall not be retroactive.

 2.3.1.2 Dues may be paid by check, purchase order, or electronic transfer and are not refundable, unless authorized by the Executive Council.
-Payment by credit card is not available.
-Mail checks and purchase orders to the Consortium’s designated address link in appendix.
+Mail checks and purchase orders to P.O.
+Box 2133, Boise, Idaho, 83701.

 2.3.1.3 Accredited and Active members failing to pay membership dues within 90 days of the date of the invoice are ineligible to vote or participate in an Annual Business Meeting or to receive an initial or continuing accreditation review until the dues are paid in full, including the current year and accreditation review fees.
 An official purchase order is acceptable for payment.